 Increases in Airline Pilot Pay

-The median annual earnings for airline pilots in the US was $202,180 as of May 2021, but since then the pilot shortage has led to significant increases in pilot compensation across the industry.
+The median annual earnings for airline pilots in the US was $202,180 as of May 2021, but since then the pilot shortage has led to significant increases in airline pilot salary and compensation across the industry.
 Here's a summary of the recent changes in airline pilot salaries and compensation at the largest us airlines in just the last year.

 Delta Airlines